huangy22/Insight-fansite-analytics-challenge/README.md

 * **Feature 6: Most Requested Resources**

     Identify and list the 10 resources that attract the most requests by users on the site.
+The time complexity is O(N).

     *Output*: These resources with most requests followed by the number of times the resource was requested, sorted in descending order and separated by a new line, are written to a file called `resources_most_requested.txt`.